jessekorzan/duelin-agents/README.md

 ## Setting Up Webhooks with n8n

-To use Deulin' Agents, you need to create webhook endpoints that can process chat messages and return AI responses.
+To use Duelin' Agents, you need to create webhook endpoints that can process chat messages and return AI responses.
 Here's how to set this up using n8n:

 ### Prerequisites